 Applications and the Practicalities

-All applications must include the following supporting documents: an academic transcript, or similar document indicating the applicant’s performance at their university; two academic references written by faculty at their home university who are familiar with their work; and two essays written during their course of study that have been graded by their instructors.
-Ideally applicants submit essays which have the lecturers’ comments and grade written on the essays but this may be difficult if an essay has been marked and then the comments given electronically.
+Your application must include the following supporting documents: an academic transcript, or similar document indicating your academic performance at your university; two academic references written by faculty at your home university who are familiar with your work; and two essays written during your course of study that have been graded by your instructors.
+Ideally you should submit essays which have the lecturers’ comments and grade written on the essays but this may be difficult if an essay has been marked and then the comments given electronically.
 Therefore if an essay does not have a lecturer’s annotation and a grade shown on it a copy of the lecturer’s comments and grade must be submitted with the essay.

-Applicants who are offered a place on the programme will be required to pay a non-refundable first instalment of the housing fee of £2,000 within one month of being accepted to secure their place.
-Students who expect to receive financial aid should contact the International Programmes Manager to discuss their situation.
+If you are offered a place on the programme you will be required to pay a non-refundable deposit, within one month of being accepted, to secure your place.
+If you expect to receive financial aid you should contact the Spring Semester Programme Coordinator to discuss your situation.

 You are strongly advised to take out appropriate insurance before your arrival in the UK.
 The duration of the insurance policy should provide adequate cover for the outward and return journeys and the duration of the stay, and cover for any expenses incurred as a result of illness or medical care required, lost or stolen property, late arrival or early departure or cancellation due to unforeseen and/or unavoidable circumstances.